How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Entertainment and recreation.
 Movies, events, hobbies, and similar activities.

 Miscellaneous.
 There is always spending that does not fit neatly into a category.
-Reviewing your statements will show you what this typically amounts to for you.
+Your statements will show you what this typically amounts to.

 Add all variable expenses together.
 This is your estimated total variable monthly expense.